 Popular selections are All Heart Rosewood, cherry wood wine rack, and maple wine racks, or mahagony wine cellars.
 Pricing on these woods is done to order and are subject to market fluctuation.

-Best Wood Options for Wine Cellars
+What’s the Best Wood Species for Wine Cellars?

 The top three types of wood for wine cellars are walnut, redwood, and mahogany; but there are several others species that are also suitable in the wine cellar’s high moisture refrigerated environment.